nspcc-dev/neofs-spec/20-api-v2/object.md

 Short header fields

+DEPRECATED.
+It is not supported in practice and should not be used.
+Use full Header instead.

 | Field | Type | Description |
 | ----- | ---- | ----------- |
 | version | Version | Object format version.
 Effectively, the version of API library used to create particular object. |